hgcummings/jarspec/README.md

     </dependencies>
 ```

-*Optionally* configure SureFire to pick up classes named ...Spec (but you can stick with the ...Test convention if you like)
+Optionally configure SureFire to pick up classes named *Spec (but you can stick with the *Test convention if you like)

 ```xml
     <build>